avidrucker/autofocus-clj-ver-1/doc/to-do's.md

     - [x] IO (printing, getting user input)
     - [x] demos
     - [x] domain logic

-- [ ] Enable user to input text for a new to-do item manually in the console [IO]

 - [x] Brainstorm clearer naming conventions for to-do item statuses: "unmarked", "dotted", and "completed" [readability]